Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 Once a wage garnishment starts, there are three ways to get it to stop:

-The amount that can be garnisheed from your wages is determined by the court.
+The amount that can be garnished from your wages is determined by the court.

 Download and fill out the forms below to give your F. J. Zielski & Associates Inc advisor the information needed to assess your situation.
 Find offices in Belleville, Kingston, and Trenton.
 You can also call us in Cobourg.